Dog lovers will lap up the news that a study shows sleeping with dogs can help you rest easier.

 Now that we have permission to sleep with our dogs, should you relax the rules and let your dog on the furniture, too?

 The answer: it depends.

-Here are the pros and cons on of letting your dog on furniture.
+Here are the pros and cons of letting your dog on the furniture.

 Consider the mess

 Some dogs shed more than others and are more prone to tracking in dirt and debris to their favorite spot on the couch.
-But this can be remedied by wiping their paws and spot cleaning on a regular basis.
+But this can be remedied by wiping their paws and spot cleaning regularly.
 Keeping a mat by your exterior doors can also help reduce the amount of dirt coming in and out of your home.

 As far as dog hair is concerned, regular brushing and grooming can help reduce shedding and keep your dogs happy and healthy.
 Remember that keeping dog nails trimmed can also help reduce wear and tear on your furniture.
 However, simply putting down a heavy blanket and designating it as the spot for your dog can also help protect your furniture.

 Reinforce appropriate behavior

 It’s a myth that letting your dogs on your bed and furniture can make them more aggressive and dominant.
 They won’t necessarily declare themselves the alpha of the family simply because you invite them onto the couch.
 Of course, the trick is to have both a well-trained dog and big enough furniture so everyone can be happy and comfortable.

 Dog lovers who want to invite their pooch into their bed, for instance, may need to upgrade to at least a full-sized mattress to give their dog dedicated space.

 However, you could be reinforcing bad behavior by letting your dog have free reign of all of your furniture.